 Five-Year Plan – Year One

 Becoming a successful author isn’t about writing one good book – even a great book!
 It’s about writing a good book, and marketing the hell out of it.
 You should be executing your book marketing campaign six months before your book is published.
 Your plan should reflect this, to set up a book marketing process – let’s call it your Author Platform, including some online payment system to take pre-orders.
 You might do this through a website dedicated to the book or you as an author, or maybe through Amazon (they allow pre-sales).
-So Year One of your plan should look something like the third illustration (let’s assume it takes you twelve months per book).
+So Year One of your plan should look something like the inset illustration.

 Months five and six of Year Two, you go quiet.
 It adds a little tension for your fans (Don’t be rude though.
 If you’re asked a question, answer it.
 Nothing puts off fans more than being ignored).
 In the second half of the year, begin building interest in the new book.
 Your fans will be keen to know more, and you’ll soon see pre-sales coming in – and more than for book one.